How to Make a Budget: Simple Steps for Financial Success

 What does a budget show you?

 By looking at your budget, you can get a clear picture of your financial situation: How much do you take in a month?
-Where is that money going, and how long does it last before the next pay cheque arrives to start things over again?
+Where is that money going, and how much is left before your next paycheck arrives?
 Perhaps most crucially, though, how does your spending add up with the goals that lend meaning to life or work?

 Your budget might say things like: